ysyk2021/the-career-development-method-harnessing-your-talents-and-passions-to-achieve-your-career-goals/src/chapter-4-1.md

-Chapter: Networking and Professional Relationships: Strategies for Building a Strong Professional Network
+Strategies for Building a Strong Professional Network
 =========================================================================================================

 Building a strong professional network is critical to achieving success in your personal and professional growth expedition.
 A strong network can provide support, advice, and opportunities for career advancement.
 In this chapter, we will explore strategies for building a strong professional network.